Gurgaon-Basai: The India where skyscrapers overlook farms

 "When money is so easy, why would anyone want to work in the fields?
 The boys drive to Gurgaon [city] and blow up the money there in no time," she says.

 "None of the young men is interested in agriculture.
 There is so little money in it.
 It's difficult to make a living through farming.
 The government has stopped all support for it, which makes it all the tougher.
 How long will the money last?
 The boys are young.
-They don't know how to handle money."'Out of control'
+They don't know how to handle money."

 The woman talks about the "decimation of our culture and root", worries about rising alcoholism and domestic violence and fears that "men are out of control".